Author’s Note: An incomplete version of this review was posted two days ago by a reckless editor. The editor has been disintegrated.

 You only care about seeing familiar things you know from the Star Wars franchise.

-Sure, of course, you would love to see a new character who becomes iconic as Darth Vader or Boba Fett but you’re afraid that the people currently behind Star Wars are so inept and craven that whatever they could come up with wouldn’t fit like a blind, Force-worshipping, non-Force using samurai or, even worse, would be crass exploitation like that silver stormtrooper.
+Sure, of course, you would love to see a new character who becomes iconic as Darth Vader or Boba Fett but you’re afraid that the people currently behind Star Wars are so inept and craven that whatever they could come up with wouldn’t fit into the universe; you know, kind like maybe a blind, Force-worshipping, non-Force using samurai.

 And you’re not wrong.

-But this doesn’t mean you have the accept complete mediocrity of fan fiction put together by Diorama Filoni and others who are just smart enough to know the hack.
+But this doesn’t mean you have to accept the complete mediocrity of the fan fiction that Jon Favreau and Dave Filoni are just smart enough to know the hack for.

 The Star Wars Hack?